acekillersg/SpikeSorting/README.md

 # SpikeSorting
 A scalable and real-time spike sorting system with GPU acceleration

-This is an ongoing work under the collaboration between ADSC Singapore and GDUT China.
+This is an ongoing project under the collaboration between researchers from Illinois at Singapore Pte Ltd and DMIR lab in GDUT China.